Fifth Amendment to the United States Constitution: By corporations

 Corporations may also be compelled to maintain and turn over records; the Supreme Court has held that the Fifth Amendment protections against self-incrimination extend only to "natural persons".
 The Court has also held that a corporation's custodian of records can be forced to produce corporate documents even if the act of production would incriminate him personally.
 The only limitation on this rule is that the jury cannot be told that the custodian personally produced those documents in any subsequent prosecution of him, but the jury is still allowed to draw adverse inferences from the content of the documents combined with the position of the custodian in the corporation.

 Refusal to testify in a criminal case

 In Griffin v.
 California (1965), the Supreme Court ruled that a prosecutor may not ask the jury to draw an inference of guilt from a defendant's refusal to testify in his own defense.
-The Court overturned as unconstitutional under the federal constitution a provision of the California state constitution that explicitly granted such power to prosecutors.
+The Court overturned a provision of the California state constitution that explicitly granted such power to prosecutors, finding it unconstitutional.